grahamgower/genomatnn/README.md

 subcommand will let tensorflow decide whether to do training on the GPU(s) (if available), or CPUs.
 Tensorflow is greedy though, and will use all available GPUs.
-Tensorflow can be coaxed into using a specific GPU by setting the `CUDA_VISIBLE_DEVICES` enviroment variable to that GPU.
+Tensorflow can be coaxed into using a specific GPU by setting the `CUDA_VISIBLE_DEVICES` environment variable to that GPU.
 If no GPUs are found, tensorflow will use all available CPUs.
 If you'd like to use fewer CPUs for training, use the `-j` parameter when calling `genomatnn train`.